LukeAims/GoogleClone/README.md

 # Google-Clone

-For this project I created a clone of google.
-I did not copy and paste, I styled the page myself by using dev tools to view relevant sizes and colors etc. I used flexbox to layout the page and styled the border, backgrounds, shadows and colors etc. I used the a tag to link to the corresponding google pages.
-I also used pseudo elements to add hover styling options to my site.
-I added the Javascript function of window.open to link to google terms and gmail signin pages.
-I wanted to add some interactivity to the site so I added the web speech api to enable dictation when the mic is clicked, along with a form element linked to google search to create a fully functioning google clone...
+I confidently undertook the task of creating a Google clone for this project, emphasizing professionalism throughout the process.
+The page was meticulously crafted, without any reliance on copy-pasting.
+Instead, I employed my expertise and utilized developer tools to ensure the accurate reproduction of relevant sizes, colors, and other visual elements.
+The implementation involved leveraging flexbox to establish a well-structured layout and meticulously styling borders, backgrounds, shadows, and colors to achieve the desired aesthetic.

+To establish seamless navigation, I incorporated anchor tags (<a>) to link to the respective Google pages.
+Moreover, I creatively employed pseudo-elements to enhance user experience by adding hover styling options to various elements on the site.

+In order to introduce interactivity and enhance user engagement, I integrated the JavaScript function window.open.
+This enabled smooth transitions when directing users to Google Terms and Gmail sign-in pages.
+Furthermore, to enrich the site's functionality, I incorporated the Web Speech API, enabling dictation functionality upon clicking the microphone icon.
+Additionally, a fully operational search functionality was implemented through a form element that links to the Google search feature.

+Overall, my approach was driven by a confident and professional mindset, ensuring the creation of a high-quality and fully functional Google clone that provides a rich and interactive user experience.